 Transfer the coconut oil to a mixing bowl and simply mix it with a fork or a spoon.
 For me, a fork works best.
 At this point, you’re whipping the oil into a butter, so it should be pretty soft and easy to mix.
 If it’s still too hard, just let it sit out for a bit longer.

 Step 3.
 Sea Buckthorn oil

-Once the oil has the consistency of a body butter, add the sea buckthorn oil to give it that beautiful amber color.
-Sea buckthorn oil is orange and a little goes a long way!
-This oil is also renowned for it’s anti-aging properties and essential fatty acids.
+Once the oil has the consistency of body butter, add the sea buckthorn oil to give it that beautiful amber color.
+Sea buckthorn oil is orange, and a little goes a long way!
+This oil is also renowned for its anti-aging properties and essential fatty acids.

 Step 4.
 Essential oils

-Kate Bello is a writer and photographer who’s grown up on the coast of southern California.
+Recipe from Kate Bello, a writer and photographer who’s grown up on the coast of southern California.
 She’s a beach girl at heart and for the last ten years or so, a health nut too.
-On her blog Salt & Ritual he shares lifestyle tips she’s learned over the years in natural beauty and plant-based wellness.
+Kate shares lifestyle tips learned over the years in natural beauty and plant-based wellness.

 Just wondering if I can replace the Sea Buckthorn oil with a different oil?

 Yes, you can replace it with any liquid oil of your choice.